MartinPankraz/sap-hacker-in-a-day/student/quest2.md

 ```

 2. Copy the session cookie
 3. Open a private browser window (note that some policies interfere with the login!) or better change browser to avoid conflicts with the current session.

+> [!TIP]
-Alternatively, consider wiping the cookies from the current browser session (browsers developer tools: <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>i</kbd> -> Application -> Clear Site Data).
+> Alternatively, consider wiping the cookies from the current browser session.
+> Use the browser's developer tools: <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>i</kbd>.
+> Navigate to the Application tab -> Clear Site Data.

 > [!IMPORTANT]
-> Use any [browser extension](https://microsoftedge.microsoft.com/addons/detail/cookieeditor/neaplmfkghagebokkhpjpoebhdledlfi) to apply the cookie and impersonate the user.
+> Use any [browser extension for cookie handling](https://microsoftedge.microsoft.com/addons/detail/cookieeditor/neaplmfkghagebokkhpjpoebhdledlfi) to apply the stolen cookie and impersonate the user.

 4. Click Import and paste the cookie you copied from the Evilginx3 console into your browser extension.